 In step 5, you call the Get-RKComputers and populate the $Computers array (all the computers available).

-In step 6 through step 9, you add details to the report of computers who have never logged on, have not logged in for over 6 months, have not logged on in between one and six months ago, and computers that have not logged in between one week and one month ago.
+In step 6 through step 9, you add details to the report of computers who have never logged on, have not logged on for over 6 months, have not logged on in 1-6 months, and computers that have not logged on 1 week-1 month

 In the final step, step 10, you display the report created by the earlier steps.
 This output of this step looks like this: